 Bristlenose

-Bristlenose fish are one of the best algae-eaters for your fish tank.
 They don’t get too big and reach around 12.5 cm in length.
 They’re also hardy and easy to care for, making them a unique, interesting, and efficient addition to your fish tank.
 They’re also beautiful to look at.

 Garra Rufa

-Also called “drab,” Garra rufa fish aren’t picky about what they eat.
 They suck algae off rocks and stick to the bottom of the tank in search of something to eat.
-Despite being known as ugly fish, they’re fascinating to look at and make an exciting addition to any fish tank.
+Despite being known as ugly fish, they’re fascinating and make an exciting addition to any fish tank.

 Algae-Eating Shrimp

-Algae-eating by name, algae-eating by nature.
-These shrimp effectively eliminate all alga types and love nothing more than eating them off plants and decorative features.
 Other excellent algae-eating shrimp include the japonica and amano breeds.
 Just be mindful about what fish you keep them with, as some will eat the shrimp.

 Flying Fox

-Flying fox fish are universally used for algae control – specifically, hair and brush algae.
-They grow to be 15 cm in length, so they’re better suited to larger aquariums where they have plenty of space to move.
-They have a peaceful nature but are always ravenous, so they’ll also eat leftover detritus.
+They grow to 15 cm long, so they’re better suited to larger aquariums with room to move.
+They have a peaceful nature but are always ravenous, so they eat leftover detritus.

 Otocinclus

-Otocinclus are nano-sized catfish from South America.
-They’re perfect for small fish tanks with little fish.
-They’re well behaved and spend most of their day looking for algae to graze on.
+They’re well-behaved and spend most of their day looking for algae to graze on.
 They’ll eat Amazon sword plants, though, which is something to bear in mind if you have some.

 African Cichlids

 African cichlids are used to constantly eating algae and are happy to spend their days grazing on whatever they can find in the tank.
-Malawi mbuna is an excellent choice, but members of the Labeotropheus family are the best if you want quick, fast results.

 Chaetostoma

-Algae is normal in all fish tanks, so don’t worry if you discover some in yours.
-The problem lies when you allow them to proliferate and take over the entire tank.
+The problem lies when you allow them to proliferate and take over the tank.
 Not only does it look unsightly, but your fish will suffer.
-That’s why you must do everything you can to prevent it from growing in the first place.